What is a 401(k) Plan and How Does it Work?

 You can also consult the business section of major daily newspapers, business and financial publications, rating services, most of which can be found online.

-If, after doing your own analysis, you have questions regarding the rates of return or fees of your plan's investment options, you may want to consult with a employment lawyer for a better understanding.
+If, after doing your own analysis, you have questions regarding the rates of return or fees of your plan's investment options, you may want to consult with a tax professional for a better understanding.

 Other Factors Impacting Fees and Expenses